 "With a thought experiment that I call the Equation of Value, designed to help the imagination break away from the enclosures of modern thought, this speculative exercise reaches for The Thing,4 which is the referent of blackness, or that which in it is exposed as the excess that justifies otherwise untenable racial violence."

 With the title 'Tactics of Disruption: Between Art, Hacktivism & Whistleblowing' she will speak about a variety of methods around disruption to make people understand that it is more a mindset for cultural and political interventions rather than just a business concept.
 She suggest to have a look at the exhibition version of her research 'Networked Disruption', read the introduction and check some works to discuss together specific artistic practices, to inspire future concepts.

 "[..]
 Is it still meaningful to consider hacktivism as a radical criticism of a system, when hackers have contributed to its creation and its strengthening?
 And, if capitalism and what was once called 'counterculture' share similar rhetoric and strategies, is it possible to imagine alternatives to the current state of capitalism?"

-The Horizontal Reading Group is pleased to have Mandy Harris Williams as guest speaker.
-She will discuss Edward Said's "Representations of the Intellectual" in the context of the current technological era.
+The Horizontal Reading Group is pleased to welcome Mandy Harris Williams as guest speaker.
+She will discuss Edward Said's 'Representations of the Intellectual' in the context of the current technological era.

 Mandy Harris Williams is a critical theorist, writer, multimedia conceptual artist, performer, Brown Up Your Feed Radio Hour Host on NTS radio, educator and internet/community academic.
 She has been dissecting algorithm bias on social media, and she wants users – especially Black and brown people – to reclaim their space online.